PoisotLab/ms_mangal_synthesis/manuscript.md

 possible environmental changes.

-These disparate methodological efforts share another important trait: their continued success depends on state-of-the art data management.
-Novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited
+These disparate methodological efforts share another important trait: their continued success depends on state-of-the art data management, but also on the availability of data that are representative to the area we pretend to model.
-to: interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
+Novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited to: interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
 In short, advancing the science of ecological networks requires us not only to increase the volume of available data, but to pair these data with ecologically relevant metadata.
 Such data should also be made available in a way that facilitates programmatic interaction so that they can be used by reproducible data analysis pipelines.

 @PoisBais16 introduced `mangal.io` as a first step in this direction.
 In the years since the tool was originally published, we continued development of the